eclipse-csi/security-handbook/docs/sbom/tooling.md

 uses: AppThreat/cdxgen-action@v1
 ```
 ### Integration
-Workflow can be defined that integrate a variation of following steps:
+Workflows can be defined that integrate a variation of the following steps:
 * Upload to dependency track server
 ```
 - uses: AppThreat/cdxgen-action@v1